Noa Argamani: Media coverage and efforts to release

-Argamani's abduction was featured on the front page of the 8 October edition of UK's Mail on Sunday.
+Argamani's abduction was featured on the front page of the October 8 edition of UK's Mail on Sunday.
 News of Argamani's abduction and her ties to China have been widely reported by international and Chinese media.
 Her mother Liora appealed to the Chinese embassy for help in freeing her daughter.
 Argamani's father Yaakov reportedly indicated that he did not approve of violence to get his daughter freed, saying: "They also have mothers who are crying.
 The same as it is for us."

 Israeli Prime Minister Benjamin Netanyahu appealed to Chinese Ambassador Cai Run for Chinese President Xi Jinping to intervene to secure the release of Argamani.
-After Argamani's rescue it was revealed that the Chinese government refused to provide assistance since Argamani's mother renounced her Chinese citizenship, as China does not allow dual citizenship.
+After Argamani's rescue, it was revealed that the Chinese government refused to provide assistance because Argamani's mother renounced her Chinese citizenship, as China does not allow dual citizenship.

 In March 2024, Argamani's mother, while suffering from terminal brain cancer, implored United States President Joe Biden to intervene and help bring her daughter home.

 In May 2024, two weeks prior to Argamani's rescue, Japanese manga artist, Makoto Tanaka, release a booklet featuring Argamani's life story.
 Tanaka titled the booklet "Bring them home" (in English).
 The unveiling of the booklet was done at the Israeli Embassy in Tokyo marking the 76th anniversary of Israel's independence, with Argamani's father in attendance.

 Rescue

-At around 11 a.m. on 8 June 2024, Argamani and three other hostages were rescued from two houses in the Nuseirat refugee camp in Gaza, where they were being held by Hamas militants.
+At around 11 a.m. on June 8, 2024, Argamani and three other hostages were rescued from two houses in the Nuseirat refugee camp in Gaza, where they were being held by Hamas militants.
 The Israel Defence Forces, Shin Bet, and the Israel Police jointly carried out the rescue operation, after which the hostages were transported by helicopter to Sheba Medical Center for examination.
 The hostages were initially reported to be in good medical condition, but subsequent reports cited medical professionals' findings that they were malnourished.

 Argamani's rescue coincided with the birthday of her father, Yaakov Argamani.
 He commented, "What a present I received ... there’s no army like this in the world."
 The video of their reunion was widely viewed on social media.
 She spoke with president Isaac Herzog and prime minister Benjamin Netanyahu upon her return to Israel; Netanyahu told her that "we didn't give up on you for a moment."
 She was then transferred to Tel Aviv Sourasky Medical Center to visit her mother, Liora Argamani, who was being treated there for terminal brain cancer.
 The facility's CEO described her mother's condition as "complicated and tough" but said he believed that mother and daughter had been able to communicate.

 Argamani was discharged from the hospital on June 11, three days after her rescue.
 Upon her release, she visited with Ditza Or, the mother of her boyfriend whom she had never previously met.
 Argamani's boyfriend continued to be held hostage.